Compare CSV Data to Existing Records In Your CRM

 In the Magical Import module, select the database and the record type in the top menu.

-Choose the CSV file that you would like to import.
-Uploading a file into Insycle does not import it to the CRM right away, and the Compare features are read-only operations.
+Choose the CSV file that you would like to compare against.
+Uploading a file into Insycle for comparison will not import it to the CRM; the Compare feature is a read-only operation.

 Map CSV Columns to CRM Fields